IgniteUI/igniteui-xplat-docs/doc/en/components/dock-manager.md

 }
 ```

-In the following example, we will demonstrate the ability of customizing the Dock Manager through some of the exposed parts that we've provided.
+In the following example, we demonstrate the ability of customizing the Dock Manager through some of the CSS parts that we've exposed.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"